chgrivas/pact-yard/README.md

 1.22.19
 ```

-## Modules
+## The repo structure

 ### The Consumer
-Lives in `/consumer` directory.

-It expects an API to be served in order to be consumed safely.

-Drives the contract by generating it locally and publishing it to the broker.
+Lives in the `consumer` directory.
+You need to be in the correct directory to act on it.
+It has its own dependencies and npm scripts.

+The consumer is... consuming an API and "drives" the contract generation and publication.

 ```bash
 # Use the correct node version